-- No cooking (unless you’re making homemade croutons)
+- No cooking required, unless making homemade croutons

-- Medley tomatoes – or any mix you love
+- Medley tomatoes, or any ripe tomatoes you enjoy

 - Olive oil